Credit card: United Kingdom

-Consumers who keep their account in good order by always staying within their credit limit, and always making at least the minimum monthly payment will see interest as the biggest expense from their card provider.
-Those who are not so careful and regularly surpass their credit limit or are late in making payments were exposed to multiple charges, until a ruling from the Office of Fair Trading that they would presume charges over £12 to be unfair which led the majority of card providers to reduce their fees to £12.
+A consumer who keeps their account in good order—by always staying within their credit limit and always making at least their minimum monthly payment—sees interest as the largest expense from their card provider.
+People who are less careful, and who regularly exceed their credit limit or make payments late, were previously exposed to multiple charges; then the Office of Fair Trading ruled that it would presume charges over £12 to be unfair, which led the majority of card providers to reduce their fees to £12.

-The higher fees originally charged were claimed to be designed to recoup the card operator's overall business costs and to try to ensure that the credit card business as a whole generated a profit, rather than simply recovering the cost to the provider of the limit breach, which has been estimated as typically between £3–£4.
-Profiting from a customer's mistakes is arguably not permitted under U.K. common law if the charges constitute penalties for breach of contract, or under the Unfair Terms in Consumer Contracts Regulations 1999.
+The higher fees originally charged were supposedly designed to recoup the card operator's overall business costs and ensure that the credit card business as a whole generated a profit—rather than simply recovering the cost to the provider of any credit limit breach, which has been estimated as typically between £3 and £4.
+Profiting from a customer's mistakes is arguably forbidden in two ways: under UK common law if the charges constitute penalties for breach of contract, or under the Unfair Terms in Consumer Contracts Regulations 1999.

-Subsequent rulings in respect of personal current accounts suggest that the argument that these charges are penalties for breach of contract is weak, and given the Office of Fair Trading's ruling it seems unlikely that any further test case will take place.
+Subsequent rulings regarding personal current accounts suggest that this argument—that these charges are penalties for breach of contract—is weak.
+Given the 1999 ruling by the Office of Fair Trading, it seems unlikely that any further test case will arise.

-Whilst the law remains in the balance, many consumers have made claims against their credit card providers for the charges that they have incurred, plus interest that they would have earned had the money not been deducted from their account.
-It is likely that claims for amounts charged in excess of £12 will succeed, but claims for charges at the OFT's £12 threshold level are more contentious.
+While the law remains in the balance, many consumers have made claims against their credit card providers for the charges that they have incurred, in addition to interest that they would have earned had the money not been deducted from their accounts.
+Claims for amounts charged in excess of £12 are likely to succeed, but claims for charges at the OFT's £12 threshold level are more contentious.

 United States

 The Credit CARD Act of 2009 requires that consumers opt in to over-limit charges.
-Some card issuers have therefore commenced solicitations requesting customers to opt into over-limit fees, presenting this as a benefit as it may avoid the possibility of a future transaction being declined.
+Some card issuers have therefore begun solicitations requesting customers to opt into such charges, presenting this option as a benefit, because it may avoid the possibility of a future transaction being declined.
 Other issuers have simply discontinued the practice of charging over-limit fees.
-Whether a customer opts into the over-limit fee or not, banks will in practice have discretion as to whether they choose to authorize transactions above the credit limit or not.
-Of course, any approved over-limit transactions will only result in an over-limit fee for those customers who have opted into the fee.
-This legislation took effect on 22 February 2010.
-Following this Act, the companies are now required by law to show on a customer's bills how long it would take them to pay off the balance.
+In practice, whether a customer opts into such fees or not, banks have discretion over authorizing transactions above the credit limit.
+Of course, any approved over-limit transactions result in an over-limit fee only for those customers who have opted into this fee.
+The Credit CARD Act of 2009 took effect on 22 February 2010.
+Following this act, issuers are now required to show on a customer's bills how long it would take to pay off the balance.